-- a) All development within the Settlement Area shall be developed on municipal water services and municipal sewage services, in accordance with section 6.1 of this Plan. - b) All development within the Settlement Area may be subject to Site Plan Control, as directed by Section 10.43 of this Plan. - c) Notwithstanding (a), Site Plan Control shall not be required where: except single detached and semi-detached dwellings, may be subject to Site Plan Control proposed residential development contains fewer than 10 residential units and is not located in a prescribed area per the Planning Act, which includes any lands with 300 metres of a railway line or any area that is within 120 metres of a wetland, an inland lake or a river or stream valley. - d) Expansion of legally existing uses in Settlement Area which are incompatible due to noise, odour, or other emissions will be discouraged. - e) New development shall be designed to maintain the historic character of the Downtown Commercial Core.
+- a) All development within the Settlement Area shall be developed on municipal water services and municipal sewage services, in accordance with section 6.1 of this Plan. - b) All development within the Settlement Area may be subject to Site Plan Control, as directed by Section 10.43 of this Plan. - c) All development within the Settlement Area will require a lot grading plan. - d) Notwithstanding (a), Site Plan Control shall not be required where: except single detached and semi-detached dwellings, may be subject to Site Plan Control proposed residential development contains 10 or fewer residential units and is not located in a prescribed area per the Planning Act, which includes any lands with 300 metres of a railway line or any area that is within 120 metres of a wetland, an inland lake or a river or stream valley. - Expansion of legally existing non-conforming uses in Settlement Area which are incompatible due to noise, odour, or other emissions or hazards will be discouraged. - f) New development shall be designed to maintain the historic character of the Downtown Commercial Core.
 The built form and building materials should reflect its character.
-Greater attention will be given to streetscape and landscape elements on developments within the Downtown Commercial Core. - f) Land use patterns within Settlement Areas, including infilling and intensification, shall be based on densities, as well as a range and mix of land uses appropriate for the Settlement Areas.
+Greater attention will be given to streetscape and landscape elements on developments within the Downtown Commercial Core and along County Road 25 within the boundaries of the Settlement Area. - g) Land use patterns within Settlement Areas, including infilling and intensification, shall be based on densities, as well as a range and mix of land uses appropriate for the Settlement Areas.
 To the extent possible and practical, these land use patterns shall make efficient use of land and resources as well as the infrastructure and public service facilities which are planned or available.
-Land use patterns shall promote energy efficiency.
-The Town shall avoid the need for the unjustified and/or uneconomical expansion of infrastructure and public service facilities. - g) Land use patterns shall encourage the development of accessible neighbourhoods and community spaces, as well as outdoor spaces and public buildings.
+Land use patterns shall optimize existing and planned infrastructure and public service facilities. promote energy efficiency.
+The Town shall avoid the need for the unjustified and/or uneconomical expansion of infrastructure and public service facilities.

+h) Land use patterns shall encourage the development of accessible neighbourhoods and community spaces, as well as outdoor spaces and public buildings.
 The pattern should foster social interactions and increase neighborhood connectivity.

-5.4 INTENSIFICATION AND DELINEATED BUILT BOUNDARY
+4.4 INTENSIFICATION AND BUILT-UP AREA

-5.4.1 Delineated Built boundary
+4.4.1 Built-up Area

-The Delineated Built boundary is identified on Schedule A2 to this Plan.
-Development within the Delineated Built boundary will be subject to the intensification policies of this Plan.
+The built-up area is identified on Schedule A2 to this Plan and includes all land within the limits of the developed urban area.
+Development within the built-up area will be subject to the intensification policies of this Plan.

-5.4.2 Intensification
+4.4.2 Intensification